charity-crypto/SupportWithCrypto/README.md

 About Us

-Welcome to SupportWithCrypto
+Welcome to SWC

 DONATE USDT ON TRC-20

-In a world full of both immense possibilities and profound inequalities, we at [Charity Name Here] believe in harnessing the power of compassion to make a tangible difference.
+In a world full of both immense possibilities and profound inequalities, we at SWC believe in harnessing the power of compassion to make a tangible difference.
 Our mission is simple yet transformative: to bring hope, support, and resources to communities around the world that are facing hardship, whether due to poverty, lack of access to basic services, or social injustice.
 We stand for a future where everyone has the opportunity to thrive, and we invite you to join us in this mission.

 Who We Are